 When you are arrested for a DWI offense in North Carolina, you'll have to deal with both your criminal case and a separate driver's license suspension.
 The North Carolina Department of Motor Vehicles (DMV) will handle your license suspension pursuant to the implied consent laws and the North Carolina criminal courts will take care of your criminal penalties.

 Possible Criminal Penalties

 North Carolina's sentencing structure is very complicated.
-North Carolina DWI penalties are based on what "level" "of DWI you are charged with.
-Your sentence will be based largely on whether you are charged with a Level 5 (least serious), Level 4, Level 3, Level 2, Level 1, or Level 1 Aggravated (most serious).
-Your penalties can include possible jail time, a huge fine, and other conditions such as a mandatory 1-year suspension of your driver's license, they must submit to a Substance Abuse Assessment and complete all recommended treatment or education classes, and you might have to install an Interlock Device on any car you own or operate.
-The judge weights all of the aggravating/mitigating factors to determine your level.
+North Carolina DWI penalties are based on "Levels."
+Your sentence will be based largely on whether you are a Level 5 (least serious), Level 4, Level 3, Level 2, Level 1, or Level 1 Aggravated (most serious).
+Your penalties can include possible jail time, a huge fine, and other conditions such as a mandatory 1-year suspension of your driver's license, completion of a Substance Abuse Assessment plus treatment or education classes, and you might have to install an Interlock Device on the car you own or operate.
+The judge weighs all of the aggravating/mitigating factors to determine your level.